MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-csi-virtual-agent.md

 The AI-driven technology empowers informed decision making about how to improve resolution rates, reduce wait times, and decrease customer service costs.
 You can use case resolution insights, backlog trends, and historical comparisons to evaluate agent performance and business impact, and address inefficiencies in your system.

-## Identifying popular and emerging topics in the CSI dashboard
+## Popular and emerging topics in the CSI dashboard

 Looking at the **New Cases** tab in Customer Service Insights, you can see cases with similar intent that are grouped through AI learning into: